extcode/cart/Documentation/Administrator/Configuration/ShippingMethods/Index.rst

 ..
 NOTE::
    * The system first searches for a suitable configuration in the list of country configurations.
    * The list of zone configurations is then looked through.
 The first matching configuration is used.
-   * Make sure to remove any (example) country-based shipping configuration coming with the extension to avoid interference with the zone configuration otherwise explicitly wished.
+   * The country-based shipping configuration coming with the extension can interfere with your zone configuration for shippings.
+     Therefore, check if you need to remove the country-based configuration when using zones as shown below.

 .. code-block:: typoscript
    :caption: Can be set in e.g. EXT:sitepackage/Configuration/TypoScript/setup.typoscript